Feestig/ONORobot/src/opsoro/apps/sociono/Auguste.md

 Follow this link to set-up OBS: https://github.com/jp9000/obs-studio/wiki/Install-Instructions

 Once it's downloaded an "Auto-Configuration Wizard" will pop-up, make good use of this.
-Make sure you set the streaming service to "Facebook Live", default is "Twitch".
+Make sure you set the stream type to "Custom Streaming Service" and the streaming service to "Facebook Live".
+Enter your stream url and key.
+You can retrieve this key through a Facebook dialog but you can also just fetch it from your stream url.

+Example: "stream_url": "rtmp://rtmp-api.facebook.com:80/rtmp/1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh"

+The part after "/rtmp/" is your stream key, so "1548733171824663?ds=1&s_l=1&a=ATghSBT1Dp_Gp7Rh".
+The first part refers to your user, page, group or event id.